vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

                 return false;
         }

-        // Once we have visit all the current nodes neighbors, we mark the node as fully visited during downhill visited[node] = 1;
+        // Once we have visit all the current nodes neighbors, we mark the listNode as fully visited during downhill visited[listNode] = 1;
         return true;
     }